gunhappy/HCI_Data-Driven/README.md

 ## Objective

-We will use this instead of any slide to predict the rank of Top 6 Team in Barclay Premier League
+We will use this instead of any slide to predict the rank of Top 6 Team in Barclay Premier League *[After 4/12/16 matches]*

 ## Build Setup